Karadumann/gvmaker/README.md

 python main.py
 ```

+2. On first run, you'll be asked to enter your ImgBB API key
+   - You can get a free API key from [ImgBB](https://api.imgbb.com/)
+   - The API key will be securely stored in AppData/Local/ScreenRecorder
+   - You can change the API key anytime from Settings menu

-2. Select recording format (Video/GIF), FPS, and quality settings
+3. Select recording format (Video/GIF), FPS, and quality settings
-3. Click "Start Recording"
+4. Click "Start Recording"
-4. Select the screen region you want to record
+5. Select the screen region you want to record
-5. Click "Stop Recording" when done
+6. Click "Stop Recording" when done
-6. The recording will be:
+7. The recording will be:
    - Saved to "Screen Recordings" folder on your Desktop
    - Automatically uploaded to ImgBB
    - URL will be copied to your clipboard